fkromer/eswp3/system_patterns/escalation_handling_pattern.rst

  When the state of one stock is determined by trying to surpass the state of another stock - and vice versa - then there is a reinforcing feedback loop carrying the system into an arms race, a wealth race, a smear campaign, escalating loudness, escalating violence.
 The escalation is exponential and can lead to extremes surprisingly quickly.
-If nothing is done, the spiral will be stopped by someone´s collapse - because exponential growth cannot go on forever.
+If nothing is done, the spiral will be stopped by someone's collapse - because exponential growth cannot go on forever.

 :Situation: